 Who should take this exam

-You should take this certification exam if you are a platform engineer, DevOps practitioner, or application operator who runs containerized services on Linux and is responsible for day-two Docker operations.
+Platform engineers, DevOps professionals, and application developers who run containerized services on Linux and are responsible for day-two Docker operations.

 Prerequisites